palaworks/pilipala-plugin/README.md

 # piliplugins

-plugins of pilipala
+This repo is set for plugins of pilipala

 ## projs

 * LightningLink :: make a mark in your post and replace it when display
+* Mailssage :: message system for your website(SMTP)
-* palaCache :: a memory based cache for pilipala to boost post loading
+* palaCache :: memory based cache for pilipala to boost post loading